GetLuna/Luna/README.md

 ## Requirements
  - A webserver
  - PHP 5.2 or later
+ - A database
- - A database, MySQL 5.0 or later or SQLite 2
+  - MySQL 5.0 or later
+  - SQLite 2
+  - PostgreSQL 8.4

 ## Recommendations
  - Make use of a PHP accelerator such as APC or XCache